 The Benefits of Using the STAR Interview Technique

-The STAR technique is a great way to structure your answers during an interview and can help you stand out from the competition during your interview preparation.
+As we described above, the STAR interview technique is a great way to structure your answers during an interview and can help you stand out from the competition during your interview preparation.

 By using this method, you are able to provide concrete examples of your experience and demonstrate your problem-solving skills and how it has been beneficial in the past.